selendra/selendra-wiki/docs/learn/learn-account-restore.md

 }
 ```

-11. Refresh Polkadot-JS App browser and check Accounts and Addresses pages.
+11. Refresh Selendra-JS App browser and check Accounts and Addresses pages.
 All of your accounts and
     addresses should now be available.